zenml-io/zenml/README.md

 # 🤖 Why use ZenML?

-We built ZenML because we could not find an easy framework that translates the patterns observed in the research phase with Jupyter notebooks into a production-ready ML environment.
-ZenML follows the paradigm of [`Pipelines As Experiments` (PaE)](https://docs.zenml.io/why-zenml), meaning ZenML pipelines are designed to be written early on the development lifecycle, where data scientists can explore their pipelines as they develop towards production.

-By using ZenML in the early stages of your project, you get the following features:
+ZenML pipelines are designed to be written early on the development lifecycle.
+Data scientists can explore their pipelines as they develop towards production, switching stacks from local to cloud deployments with ease.
+By using ZenML in the early stages of your project, you get the following benefits:

 - **Reproducibility** of training and inference workflows.
-- Managing ML **metadata**, including versioning data, code, and models.
-- Getting an **overview** of your ML development, with a reliable link between training and deployment.
-- Maintaining **comparability** between ML models.
-- **Scaling** ML training/inference to large datasets.
-- Retaining code **quality** alongside development velocity.
+- A **simple and clear** way to represent the steps of your pipeline in code
+- **Plug-and-play integrations**: bring all your favourite tools together
+- Easy switching between local and cloud stacks
-- **Reusing** code/data and reducing waste.
+- Painless **deployment and configuration** of infrastructure
-- Keeping up with the **ML tooling landscape** with standard abstractions and interfaces.
+- **Scale up** your stack transparently and logically to suit your training and deployment needs

 # 📖 Learn More